nielsvv08/brawlbox/README.md

 Brawl Box is written in Python.
 The bot makes use of the [Discourtesy][discourtesy] framework to handle interactions, which utilises a minimal [Starlette][starlette] server internally.

-The different types of data are being stored on three separate [MongoDB][mongodb] clusters.
+The different types of data are being stored on one or more [MongoDB][mongodb] clusters.

 ## Environment Setup